-Director Role Biography Number of Directorships (excluding RBCEL) Internal vs External Appointments David Thomas (Residency: UK) CEO, RBC Europe Limited Mr Thomas is the CEO of RBC Europe Limited, responsible for leading all aspects of the business in the region, including strategy execution and effective governance.
+Director Role Biography Number of Directorships (excluding RBCEL) Internal vs External Appointments David Thomas (Residency: UK) (Resigned 30 November 2024) CEO, RBC Europe Limited Mr Thomas is the CEO of RBC Europe Limited, responsible for leading all aspects of the business in the region, including strategy execution and effective governance.
 He is a member of the RBC Capital Markets Global Operating Committee and chairs the European Capital Markets Executive Committee.
 Since joining RBC, Mr Thomas has held a number of both global and regional mandates in Technology, Operations, Risk Management and Compliance.
 He is a member of the Corporate Partnerships Board for Great Ormond Street Hospital.
-5 RBC Subsidiary Non-Executive Directorships 1 External Non- Executive Directorship Peter Dixon (Residency: UK) Chief Financial Officer, Europe Mr Dixon is the CFO, Europe and is based in London.
-Prior to joining RBC, Mr Dixon held a number of senior finance roles within other international investment banking organisations and has experience of working in other jurisdictions including the US, Canada and Ireland.
-Mr Dixon is a qualified chartered accountant.
-Based in London, Mr Dixon is a member of the European Capital Markets Executive Committee.
-3 RBC Subsidiary Non-Executive Directorships
+Due to Mr Thomas' retirement from RBC at the end of December 2024, he resigned as a Director on the Board in late November.
+5 RBC Internal Directorships 1 External Non- Executive Directorship Peter Dixon (Residency: UK) Chief Financial Officer, Europe Peter J Dixon is Vice-President and Chief Financial Officer of RBC in Europe.
+Based in London, Mr Dixon leads the European CFO Group with responsibilities for Financial Control, Legal Entity and Regulatory Reporting, Product Control, FP&A, Corporate Treasury and Tax, across the businesses of RBC Capital Markets, RBC Wealth Management and RBC Asset Management.
+Mr Dixon is a Director of RBC Europe Limited, Brewin Dolphin Wealth Management Limited (Ireland), Brewin Dolphin Holdings Limited, RBC Holdings (Channel Islands) Limited and is Chair of Royal Bank of Canada Holdings (U.K.) Limited.
+Mr Dixon is Chair of the Asset and Liability Committee for Europe.
+Mr Dixon has SMF 2 responsibilities for Royal Bank of Canada, RBC Europe Limited, RBC Global Asset Management (UK) Limited, RBC Investor Service Trust and Brewin Dolphin Limited.
+Mr Dixon is also a member of the European Capital Markets Executive Committee, Chair of the RBC Capital Markets GmbH Supervisory Board and is also Chair of the RBC Paris Branch Oversight Committee.
+Prior to joining RBC, Mr Dixon held several senior finance roles within other international investment banking organisations and has experience of working in other jurisdictions including the US, Canada and Ireland.
+Mr Dixon is a qualified chartered accountant. • 5 RBC Internal Directorships